>

 If there isn’t a variation you want to include or there is additional space, try testing promoting your unique selling proposition (USP) or putting “buy” or “send” in front of keyword variations.

-In this case, we have enough room to include long tail variations, primary and secondary keywords, and a USP to try to improve the clickthrough rate (CTR):
+In this case, we have enough room to include long tail variations, primary and secondary keywords, and a USP to try to improve the organic click through rate (CTR):

 Buy Men’s Jackets - Jackets for Men - Free Shipping | MandM Direct